 Then the $G$-action on $\F_p^n$ fixes the point $0$ and acts $(p-1)$-transitively on $\F_p^n \setminus \{0\}$. \end{thm} \begin{proof} Let $k\geq 1$ be an integer with $k \leq p-1$.
 We fix a standard $k$-tuple of vectors, denoted $(\sigma_1, \dots, \sigma_k)$ and defined by

-Let now $(\phi_1,\dots, \phi_k) \in \F_p^n \setminus \{0\}$.
+Let now $\phi_1,\dots, \phi_k$ be distinct elements in $\F_p^n \setminus \{0\}$.
 We must find an element of $G$ mapping that $k$-tuple to the standard one.
 We proceed in several steps.
 As we shall see, the key is to combine repeatedly Lemma~\ref{lem:polynomial-map-k-tuple} with Corollary~\ref{cor:PolynomialTransvection}.
 Let us briefly discuss the respective assumptions of those results.

 We shall apply Lemma~\ref{lem:polynomial-map-k-tuple} to $k$-tuples of the form $(\mu_1^{E-1}, \dots, \mu_k^{E-1})$, with $\mu_i \in \F_p^*$.
 The hypothesis made on $\F_p$ ensures that the map $\F_p \to \F_p : x \mapsto x^{E-1} $ is injective.
 Hence if the $\mu_i$'s are pairwise distinct, then so are their $(E-1)^{\text{st}}$ powers.
 In particular those elements have pairwise distinct minimal polynomials over $\F_p$.
 This will ensure that the assumptions of Lemma~\ref{lem:polynomial-map-k-tuple} are fulfilled.
 By hypothesis, the assumptions of Theorem~\ref{thm:transvections} are equally satisfied.